brugr9/brugr9.github.io/AprilTagImages/README.md

 The abstract Blueprint `BP_Abstract_AprilTag` holds a Static Mesh Component named 'AprilTag' which points to the Static Mesh `SM_Plane100x100_OriginLeftBottom`.
 Its material serves as placeholder.

+Screenshot of Abstract Blueprint:

 ![Screenshot of Abstract Blueprint](Docs/ScreenshotAbstractBlueprint.jpg "Screenshot of Abstract Blueprint")

 ### 4.2.
 Inherited Blueprints

 One Blueprint per AprilTag: The Blueprints parent class is `BP_Abstract_AprilTag`.
 The Static Mesh Component Material is set to a specific AprilTag Material Instance.

+Screenshot of AprilTag Blueprint:

 ![Screenshot of AprilTag Blueprint](Docs/ScreenshotBlueprint.jpg "Screenshot of AprilTag Blueprint")